kuwarkapur/face-mask-detection/README.md

 ## Application

-This can be used by companies to ensure that every person is waering massk or not .
+This can be used by companies to ensure that every person is wearing massk or not .
 Also it can be used in public spaces as well for the same concern .You may also link to more resources.